 Ultimately the Italian Royal Air Force decided not to move forward with the design, so only a single unit was built, but the design did influence future jet engines.

 The U.S. Navy’s official name of this weird aircraft is the Vought V-173, but everyone knows it as the “Flying Pancake” thanks to its strange round, flying saucer-like profile.
-The purpose of the odd design was to provide the Navy an aircraft capable of taking off and landing in tight areas.
+The purpose of the odd design was to provide the Navy with an aircraft capable of taking off and landing in tight areas.
 The prototype performed extremely well with low take-off and landing speeds thanks to the lift-generating design of the disk-shaped aircraft body.

 Funding was given for an improved version with a target landing speed of 20 mph and a top speed of an impressive 425 mph.
-Sadly, the initial re-design proved flawed with excessive engine bay vibration and by the time this was corrected, the war was over and the military was focused on jet aircraft development instead.
+Sadly, the initial re-design proved flawed with excessive engine bay vibration, and by the time this was corrected, the war was over and the military was focused on jet aircraft development instead.

 Like Our Content?